GSAPP-CDP/Smorgasbord/src/content/modules/5-computational-design-modeling-in-grasshopper/5-2-Subdivide-Geometry.md

 ## Why is this important?

 In the `Intro to Grasshopper` sequence the input for the view analysis tool was generated as part of the creation of the geometry of the tower and specific to that model.
 We need generalized subdivision tools so that we can get the proper inputs for analysis tools.
+By developing a standardize subdivision method (as opposed to one specific to our geometry generation) we can apply any grid based analysis to any geometry.

 ## Tutorial